BelalC/sign2text/README.md

 # sign2text
 ### Real-time AI-powered translation of American sign language to text

-This repository contains the code & weights for classifying American Sign Language (ASL) alphabet in real-time using deep learning.
-The project focuses on American Sign Language (ASL), and specifically the ASL alphabet (26 letters).
-I utilised transfer learning to extract features followed by a custom classification block.
+The project focuses on translating American Sign Language (ASL) [fingerspelled alphabet](http://lifeprint.com/asl101/topics/wallpaper1.htm) (26 letters).
+I utilised transfer learning to extract features, followed by a custom classification block to classify letters.
+This model is then implemented in a real-time system with OpenCV - reading frames from a web camera and classifying them frame-by-frame.
+This repository contains the code & weights for classifying the American Sign Language (ASL) alphabet in real-time.

 This project was developed as my portfolio project at the Data Science Retreat (Batch 09) in Berlin.
 Please feel free to fork/comment/collaborate!
+Presentation slides are available in the repo :)

 # Usage

 The entire pipeline (web camera -> image crop -> pre-processing -> classification) can be executed by running the live_demo.py script.

-The live_demo.py script loads a pre-trained model (VGG16 or ResNet50) with a custom classification block, and classifies American Sign Language fingerspelling frame-by-frame in real-time.
+The live_demo.py script loads a pre-trained model ([VGG16](https://keras.io/applications/#vgg16)/[ResNet50](https://keras.io/applications/#resnet50)/[MobileNet](https://keras.io/applications/#mobilenet)) with a custom classification block, and classifies the ASL alphabet frame-by-frame in real-time.
 The script will automatically access your web camera and open up a window with the live camera feed.
-A rectangular region of interest (ROI) is shown on the camera feed; this ROI is cropped and passed to the classifier, which returns the top 3 letter predictions.
+A rectangular region of interest (ROI) is shown on the camera feed.
+This ROI is cropped and passed to the classifier, which returns the top 3 predictions.
 The largest letter shown is the top prediction, and the bottom 2 letters are the second (left) and third (right) most probable predictions.
-The architecture of the classification block is described further in Sections 4/5.
+The architecture of the classification block will be described further in Sections 4/5.

 ## Dependencies
 The code was developed with python 3.5 and requires the following libraries/versions:

-- OpenCV 3.0.0
+- OpenCV 3.1.0
-- keras 2.0.1
+- keras 2.0.8
 - tensorflow-gpu 1.0.1 (It can also work with non gpu version)
-- numpy 1.12.0
+- numpy 1.13.3
 - joblib 0.10.3

+NOTE - feature extraction using the pre-trained models in Keras was run on an AWS EC2 p2.8xlarge instance with the [Bitfusion Ubuntu 14 TensorFlow-2017 AMI](https://aws.amazon.com/marketplace/pp/B01EYKBEQ0).
+Packages had to be manually updated, and Python 2 is the standard version.
+You can either update to Python 3, or edit the scripts to work with Python 2 (the only issues should be the print statements)

 ## Running the Live Demo